miakd/miakd.github.io/_posts/2024-04-15-This-movement-will-take-you-so-high-and-so-low.md

 Leave.
 Use this terrifying time to seek relationships with those who align with the person you are growing to be.
 These people will not only help you understand the world and what it could be, but will also open up incredible new possibilities of who you can be.
 And— bonus!— that person is unbelievably queer.
 You will begin to find chosen family and understand that the kind of love, understanding, and shared struggle that you seek will never be represented in mainstream images.

-Joy James: *Our capacity to continuously define ourselves, to rebel, and most importantly to love . . . anchors us into the real world and changes the world simultaneously.*
+Joy James: *Our capacity to continuously define ourselves, to rebel, and most importantly to love . . . anchors us into the real world and changes the world simultaneously.<sup>1</sup>*

 Defining and anchoring yourself in love, as such, you will find it in yourself to fight.